geerlingguy/pi-bell-slapper/README.md

 > Note: If you have any errors, cron will email them to localhost (make sure you have something like `postfix` and `mailutils` installed to catch and read those emails).
 Other cron output goes into the syslog (check `/var/log/syslog`).

-For my own Pi model A+, the WiFi chipset I used went to sleep after a minute, causing lookups to fail.
-So I had to [follow my own directions to stop the thing from sleeping](https://www.jeffgeerling.com/blogs/jeff-geerling/edimax-ew-7811un-tenda-w311mi-wifi-raspberry-pi), and it worked a lot better.
+If you're using a Pi like the model A+, which doesn't have built-in WiFi, and you're using a cheap USB WiFi dongle to connect to the Internet, there's a chance it will go into a sleep mode after a minute or so—follow [these directions to stop the thing from sleeping](https://www.jeffgeerling.com/blogs/jeff-geerling/edimax-ew-7811un-tenda-w311mi-wifi-raspberry-pi).

 ## Were you inspired by anyone?

 Of course I was inspired.
 You don't think I came up with all this on my own, did you?
 Alex Meub's [Office Bell Ringer](https://alexmeub.com/office-bell-ringer/) was my inspiration.
 Go read that post if you want to discover how I was inspired.

+The enclosure design was inspired by Aaron Patterson's [Analog Terminal Bell](https://github.com/tenderlove/analog-terminal-bell).

 Why are you so interested in _my_ inspiration?
 Go find your own.